All Episodes

 That's the big joke here.

-And they look at themselves in America, these liberals do as moderates and pragmatists.
+But they want to project, and they look at themselves in America, these liberals do as moderates and pragmatists.

 And they always want to do what's reasonable and the right thing.

-And then over here you got guys like the governor of Indiana and the governor out there of Arizona.
+And then over here, you got guys like the governor of Indiana and the governor out there of Arizona.

 And Iran has the same one.